brandontrabucco/serriform-python/README.md

 The ⊙ symbol denotes element-wise multiplication.

 This algorithm is an extension of the fully-connected feed-forward artificial neural networks.
 For this algorithm, neurons in a layer ℓ may connect to any neurons in any layer (ℓ + n) where n is any positive non-zero integer.
-Additionally, a delay of 1 iteration is set between neurons.
+Additionally, a delay of 1 update cycle is set between neurons.
 A delay allows for each connection in this algorithm to be updated simultaneously.

 Overlapping delayed neuron connections allow this algorithm to learn patterns within a fixed temporal window.
 This window is given by the amount of overlap between neuron connections.
 Unlike other sequence learning algorithms, no recurrent neuron connections are used in this algorithm, and a modified version of back-propagation though time allows for online training.